Technical article

 Machinery Directive 2006/42/EC before replacement

-In the following we answer some questions why the Machinery Directive has been revised, what is the current state of negotiations and what will change in terms of content.
-Please note that the new Machinery Regulation has not yet been officially published.
+In the following we answer some questions why the Machinery Directive 2006/42/EC has been revised, what is the current state of negotiations and what will change in terms of content.

 Note: This technical article is therefore constantly updated.
 Do not miss any important updates and register now for our free newsletter, the CE-InfoService.

-On December 15, 2022, EU Council and EU Parliament negotiators reached preliminary political agreement on a new Machinery Regulation.
+• On December 15, 2022, the negotiators of the EU Council and the EU Parliament reached a preliminary political agreement on a new Machinery Regulation.
 This will replace the current Machinery Directive 2006/42/EC.

 Is there a transition period?

-The draft Machinery Regulation provides for a key date regulation, i.e. that the current Machinery Directive 2006/42/EC is to be applied until a certain date and then the new Machinery Regulation.
-Manufacturers thus have time to prepare for the new requirements, but must meet the new requirements by the deadline.
-It can be assumed that nothing has changed in the key date regulation, although many observers have hoped that an actual transition period will be introduced.
+The Machinery Regulation (EU) 2023/1230 provides for a key date regulation, i.e. the current Machinery Directive 2006/42/EC is to be applied until 2027-01-20 and the new Machinery Regulation thereafter.
+Manufacturers therefore have time to prepare for the new requirements, but must meet the new requirements by the deadline.

 From when must the new Machinery Regulation be applied?

-The exact date depends on the official publication date of the regulation in the Official Journal of the EU, so currently no exact date can be given.
-However, it is known that the negotiators have agreed that the new regulation is to be applied 42 months after its entry into force (= usually 20 days after publication in the Official Journal of the EU).
-This means that the new requirements must be applied from mid/late 2026.
+The negotiators have agreed that the new regulation is to be applied 42 months after its entry into force (= usually 20 days after publication in the Official Journal of the EU).
+This means that the new requirements must be applied from January 20, 2027.
 However, companies must already deal with the new requirements before the effective date, as from the effective date the declaration of conformity, technical documentation, etc. must already have been prepared in accordance with the new regulation.

 Please note that the following is only a rough overview of some of the changes in content.
 To list all changes in detail would go beyond the scope of a technical paper.